rpg-framework/rpg-framework/README.md

     }
 ```

-The controller class is inherited from app/base/controller.php.
+The controller class is inherited from `app/base/controller.php`.
 This serves as a base controller to avoid rewriting methods you need to use on every page.

 ## Defaults

-Defaults are located in system/settings.php.
+Defaults are located in `system/settings.php`.
 You can enter as many defaults as you want in this field.
-There are two important variables in the defaults: the $index and $error variables.
+There are two important variables in the defaults: the `$index` and `$error` variables.

-   * $index: The page that receives incoming links to your website.
+   * `$index`: The page that receives incoming links to your website.
 If you want your homepage to be accessed as "example.com" or "example.com/index", do not change the default value.
-You need to create app/controllers/index.php.
+You need to create `app/controllers/index.php`.

-   * $error: The page that your website will call when an address is not found.
+   * `$error`: The page that your website will call when an address is not found.
 The default value is "not_found".
-You can call any error page you want by creating app/controllers/not_found.php.
+You can call any error page you want by creating `app/controllers/not_found.php`.

+## Examples

+  * Small scale project example - Documentation (Dual language [tr/en], Internal search, No database!)
+    For fixed and small projects, Corporate sites etc. fast development process. [rpg-docs]([https://pages.github.com/](https://github.com/fuatboluk/rpg-docs))